archilex/advanced-tables-docs/README.md

 - [forms.display_icon_select](#disabling-the-icon-picker)
 - [forms.display_color_picker](#disabling-the-color-picker)

-*Note: If you are using the standalone Table Builder the configurations are handled in the new `advanced-tables.php` [config file].*
+*Note: If you are using the standalone Table Builder the configurations are handled in the new `advanced-tables.php` config file.*

 ##### Language files